jgserna/Sleeping-Teaching-Assistant/README.md

 C++

-    – How to Execute
+# How to Execute
     This program was created using C++.
-It will run on Linux using the following commands: g++ -pthread -o TA TA.cpp
+It will run on Linux using the following commands:

+    g++ -g -pthread -o TA TA.cpp
     ./TA [optional: int]   // specify number of threads; default: 5

+# Illustrate each member's contribution.
-    – How did your team collaborate on your project?
-Illustrate each member's contribution.
+    How did your team collaborate on your project?